MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML III - Supervised Learning.md

       - What is the information gain?
 How is it linked to the entropy?
       - What are support and confidence?
       - What are the main issues of DT?
+      - What are the main differences between DT and RT?
+What is the goal in RT?
+      - Describe the tecnique used to choose the best split at each iteration.
+      - What are the parameters we tune in DT and RT?
+      - What is overfitting?
+Why is it bad?
+      - What is pruning?
+What are the main tecniques and what are the main drawbacks?

 ## Classifiers and Regressors